kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-tonndorf.md

 Around the _Pohlmannteiche_ are again small gardens, access to the lakes is only possible for owners (_Strandpark Ziegelsee_).

-{{< image src="district/tonndorf-17" alt="Strandpark Ziegelsee: Wer in diesem Kleingartenverein ein Grundstück sein Eigen nennt, hat exklusiven Zugang zu einigen wunderschönen Seen." width="1125" height="1500" caption="Strandpark Ziegelsee: Wer in diesem Kleingartenverein ein Grundstück sein Eigen nennt, hat exklusiven Zugang zu einigen wunderschönen Seen." >}}
+{{< image src="district/tonndorf-17" alt="Strandpark Ziegelsee: Who owns property in this small garden club has exclusive access to some really beautiful lakes." width="1125" height="1500" caption="Strandpark Ziegelsee: Who owns property in this small garden club has exclusive access to some really beautiful lakes." >}}

 {{< image src="district/tonndorf-20" alt="Strandpark Ziegelsee" width="1000" >}}